 Students are expected to dress appropriately for an elementary school setting.
-Attire that causes a disruption to the learning environment and attire with inappropriate messages, midriff-bearing shirts, and halter tops are considered to be unacceptable for school.
-A general guideline for length of dresses, shorts and skirts for most students would be fingertip-length with arms fully extended at the student's side.
-No hats or head coverings may be worn indoors except for special events, for religious exemptions, or under extenuating circumstances.
+Attire such as shirts with inappropriate messages, midriff-bearing shirts, and halter tops are considered to be unacceptable school attire.
+Dresses, shorts, and skirts must be at least mid-thigh in length.
+A general guideline for most students would be fingertip-length with arms fully extended at the student's side.
+No hats or headgear may be worn indoors except for special events or under extenuating circumstances.
 For health reasons, footwear must be worn at all times.
-Should a student come to school inappropriately dressed, or in a way that is causing disruption, a school representative will discuss the matter with the student and contact the parent, if necessary.
+Should a student come to school inappropriately dressed in a way that is causing disruption, the building principal will discuss the matter with the student and contact the parent, if necessary.